nanvel/blog/2017/11/trading.md

 Following a consistent set of actions leads to consistent results.

+Do not set expectations on a trade, it will ruin the trade (robs ability to appreaciate current reality).

+> You can lose your opinion, or you can lose your money.
+>
+> Adam Grimes

 ### Risk management

 > The most important rule of trading is to play great defense, not great offense.